 FAQ

 Most kimchi are spicy.
 Usually, the spice level is around medium, and it's determined by the gochugaru.
-Most gochugaru are not super spicy, but if you prefer your kimchi extra spicy, you can blend some jalapeño or Serrano pepper into the marinade.
+Most gochugaru are not super spicy, but if you prefer it extra spicy, you can blend some jalapeño or Serrano pepper into the marinade.

 If the kimchi was properly salted, prepared, and stored, it should last up to 6 months, or even a year.
-But honestly, it could last forever!
-Do note that, as the kimchi age, it'll go from sweet, to getting sour, and to sour and bubbly.
-It is not bad!
+Do note that, as the it ferments, it'll go from sweet, to kind of sour, and to very sour and bubbly.
 Sour and bubbly kimchi is perfect for jjigae (stews)!

 It is not necessary to use carrots, radish, and the Asian chives for making kimchi, however, we highly recommend.
-The vegetables give the kimchi extra flavor and sweetness.
+The vegetables add extra flavor and sweetness.
 Also, both the Korean radish and Asian chives adds a very particular funkiness that gives kimchi its iconic funk.
-Although store-bought kimchi usually only use carrots because it's cheaper, homemade kimchi are made with extra veggies because they're made with extra love!

 Tasting the napa cabbage is the only way to know if the cabbage is salted enough.
 To taste the cabbage, take a piece and rinse it well with fresh water.
 The stem of the cabbage should taste well seasoned while the leaf should taste a little salty but not unbearable.
 Do note that the salting process preserves the cabbage.
 So the more salted they are, the longer they will last.

 Kimchi can technically be preserved forever, if not, at least 6 months.
-However, it's all dependent on whether it was properly salted, prepared and stored.
+However, it all depends on whether it was properly salted, prepared and stored.
 If your kimchi smells sour or tastes sour and fizzy, that is totally normal.
-That means your kimchi is fermenting well.
-However, if your kimchi is showing signs of molding or discoloration (turning really dark), it would be wise to discard the kimchi.
+That means it is fermenting well.
+However, if your kimchi is showing signs of molding or discoloration (turning really dark), it would be wise to discard it.

 No. Gochugaru, or Korean red pepper flakes, have a very particular flavor that does not taste like regular red pepper flakes.
 We highly recommend against using regular red pepper flakes.